Djimi Traoré: Marseille

 On 18 August 2011, Traoré signed a one-year contract with Ligue 1 club Marseille.
-He was an unused substitute as Marseille won the 2012 Coupe de la Ligue Final, and left the club at the end of the season.
+He was an unused substitute as Marseille won the 2012 Coupe de la Ligue final, and left the club at the end of the season.

 Seattle Sounders

-On 23 February 2013, Traoré signed with MLS club Seattle Sounders after a successful preseason trial.
+On 23 February 2013, Traoré signed with Major League Soccer club Seattle Sounders after a successful preseason trial.
 He scored his first goal for the club in spectacular fashion, a 30 yd volley off the underside of the crossbar, during a CONCACAF Champions League quarterfinal match against Tigres.
-Traoré's goal equalized their Champions League match with Tigres 2–2 on aggregate, and preceded Eddie Johnson's 75th-minute game-winning goal, allowing the Sounders to become the first MLS club to eliminate a Mexican side in the history of the CONCACAF Champions League.
+Traoré's goal equalized their match with Tigres 2–2 on aggregate, and preceded Eddie Johnson's 75th-minute game-winning goal, allowing the Sounders to become the first MLS club to eliminate a Mexican side in the history of the Champions League.
 Traoré's first ever league goal came on 8 May 2013 as the Sounders beat Sporting Kansas City 1–0 in Kansas City.
 The goal was a game-winning volley in the 94th minute to give the Sounders just their second win of the 2013 season in their first eight games.
 Traoré retired at the end of the 2014 season.